 |ATC Level 3||C01C – Cardiac Stimulants excl.
 Cardiac Glycosides|

-RECOVERY OF BLOOD PRESSURE IN ACUTE HYPOTENSION
+RESTORATION OF BLOOD PRESSURE IN ACUTE HYPOTENSIVE STATES

 — Average dosage

 Add 4 ml (4 mg) from norepinephrine’s ampoules to 1,000 ml of a 5% dextrose containing solution.
 Each ml of this dilution contains 4 micrograms of the base of norepinephrine.
 Give this solution by intravenous infusion.
 After observing the response to an initial dose of 2 ml to 3 ml (from 8-12 mcg of base) per minute, adjust the rate of flow to establish and maintain a low normal blood pressure (usually 80 mmHg to 100 mmHg systolic) sufficient to maintain the circulation to vital organs.
 In previously hypertensive patients, it is recommended that the blood pressure should be raised no higher than 40 mmHg below the pre-existing systolic pressure.
 The average maintenance dose ranges is from 0.5-1 ml per minute (from 2 mcg to 4 mcg of base).